MHaringa/insurancerating/docs/articles/model-validation.md

 #>  mod2 | 2289.054 | 2319.086 | 0.356
 ```

-This provides standard summary measures of model fit, such as RMSE.
+This provides commonly used summary measures of model fit, such as RMSE.

 The purpose of this step is to assess whether the addition or removal of
 model terms leads to a materially different fit.